 Are Chucks still a good choice for women’s weightlifting?

 Chucks are great if you’re a fan of flat soles and high tops.
 However, there are a myriad of options and brands that particularly cater to the weightlifting industry.
-Nowadays, weightlifting shoes come with a slanted heel for better support and stability as well as a tough grip to the ground.
+Nowadays, weightlifting shoes come with a slanted heel lift for better support and stability as well as a tough grip to the ground.

 How long do weightlifting shoes last?